davidsumsion/frilode/README.md

 -**database** - Displayed the pictures and vehicles.
 Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
 -**WebSocket** - I put an alert every 5 seconds on the top of the page that says someone rented a vehicle.
 This will show real time when someone clicks book now in the future.
 For now it's only a base holder
 -**application logic** - The vehicles change by what data is uploaded from the user and don't show after query on search when booked.

+## Service deliverable
+For this deliverable I implemented by JavaScript so that the application works for a single user.
+I also added placeholders for future technology.

+-**Node.js/Express HTTP service** - done
+-**Static middleware for frontend** - done
+-**Backend service endpoints** - 9 endpoints added for getting all of a vehicle, setting a specefic vehicle, and setting an entire vehicle list
+-**Frontend calls service endpoints** - I did this using the fetch function.